 Another simple way to add a touch of Christmas to your wedding is to add fairy lights.
 Fairy lights look very magical especially as the night rolls in and they're fairly inexpensive.
 Dot them around your reception venue for a bit of extra festive magic.
 You can also make them into garlands mixed in with lace paper doilies to make it look extra Christmassy.
 Speaking of garlands, If you're looking for an inexpensive way to replicate a Christmas holly garland, invest in some baby's breath.
 The white tips make the garland look snow-kissed, perfect for the festive season.

-Finally, don't forget about little Christmas touches for your guests.
+Finally, don't forget about adding little Christmas touches for your guests.
 It's the festive season for them too.
 If you haven't planned on leaving your place cards on the table in a particular way, apart maybe from sitting on the plates, then why not use candy canes instead?
 Just stick three together to make a little place card stand for your guests to keep.
 You can also give your guests homemade festive favours for them to take home in the form of snow globes.
 They're not difficult to make.
 You just need a jar, some glitter, a little figurine (such as a cake decoration), super glue and a dash of glycerin.
 Glue your figurine to the inside of the jar lid, fill the jar with water, add a dash of glycerin and a decent amount of glitter and stir.
 Make sure the jar is filled to the very top and the glue on the lid is dry.
 Then put the lid on the jar and turn upside down.
 If you don't have the time to make one for every guest, why not make bigger ones for each table?

 Image credits: Christmas wedding: The Bride Link | Centrepiece: Deer Pearl Flowers | Christmas globes: Do It And How | Heart garland: French Wedding Style |Fairy lights: Perfect Pearl Bridal | Bird garland: Once Wed | Snow globe: Evermine Blog | Bauble place card: Not On The High Street | Candy cane place card: DIY Enthusiasts